hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/shield_protection_group.html.markdown

 * `pattern` - (Required) The criteria to use to choose the protected resources for inclusion in the group.
 * `protectionGroupId` - (Required) The name of the protection group.
 * `resourceType` - (Optional) The resource type to include in the protection group.
 You must set this when you set `pattern` to BY_RESOURCE_TYPE and you must not set it for any other `pattern` setting.
 * `tags` - (Optional) Key-value map of resource tags.
-If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attribute Reference

 This resource exports the following attributes in addition to the arguments above:

 * `protectionGroupArn` - The ARN (Amazon Resource Name) of the protection group.
-* `tagsAll` - A map of tags assigned to the resource, including those inherited from the provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tagsAll` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import